 Perhaps the best-known TV medical show, MASH could be very funny.
 And many of the program’s actors, and thus the characters, had depth.
 The show became a TV ratings and award-winning juggernaut.
 My father watched but wasn’t generally a fan.
 As a doctor who saw real war, I don’t believe he thought it was a subject for much humor.
 I know he flat-out hated the 1970 Roger Altman directed movie on which the series was based.

 “They say that 90% of TV is junk.
 But 90% of everything is junk.”

 This ABC gem really launched the TV-doctor show into the Hollywood stratosphere.
 It was a smash hit with the TV-viewing nation.
 Dr. Richard Kimble was “an innocent man wrongly accused” of murdering his wife (a one-armed man did it).
 On route to the gas chamber, he escapes, only to be relentlessly hunted by police detective Lt.
 Philip Gerard (Barry Morse).

 David Janssen, a deeply intense actor, played the doctor on the run.
 For his performance, he’d become a star and the highest paid TV series actor of his time.
-The two-part final episode, “The Judgment,” is cliffhanger action legend — still among the top 3 most-watched TV programs ever (the audience included my dad).
+The two-part final episode, “The Judgment,” is cliffhanger action legend — still among the top 3 most-watched TV programs ever (an audience of 78 million viewers included my dad).

 • Medical Center (1969-1976)

 For some reason, this CBS program was a real favorite of dad’s.
 He probably never missed an episode, and back then they did about 25 a season.
 I sort of had to watch; dad ruled the TV.

 Darkly handsome, confident in his medical reasoning, and something of a fun-lover (not unlike my dad) series lead Dr. Joe Gannon was a physician right out of central casting.
 Playing the part with gusto was heartthrob actor Chad Everett.